 - Yolanda Lenzy, MD, FAAD, is a board-certified dermatologist specializing in medical, surgical, and cosmetic skin and hair care for adults and children at Lenzy Dermatology in Chicopee, Massachusetts.

 What Is Laser Skin Tightening?

 Laser skin tightening is a highly popular treatment because it's minimally invasive and, in many cases, shows immediate results.
-Using lasers to stimulate and heat collagen through pulses of light, laser skin tightening causes the collagen to "restrict," which, in turn, tightens the skin.
+Using lasers to stimulate and heat collagen through pulses of light.
 It can be used on essentially any area of the face or body for various skin-related issues.